graphcore/examples/applications/tensorflow/cnns/training/README.md

 `--batch-norm` : Batch normalisation is recommended for medium and larger batch sizes that will typically be used training with Cifar data on the IPU (and is the default for Cifar).
 For ImageNet data smaller batch sizes are usually used and group normalisation is recommended (and is the default for ImageNet).
+For a distributed batch norm across multiple replicas, the `--BN-span` option can be used to specify the number of replicas.

 `--group-norm` : Group normalisation can be used for small batch sizes (including 1) when batch normalisation would be unsuitable.
 Use the `--groups` option to specify the number of groups used (default 32).